 Soiva Camp is a music camp for students ages 11-19—but it’s also a memorable experience that brings together young people and instructors from Finland and the United States for a week of learning, fun, and cultural exchange.

-This special opportunity is open to students of piano, violin, viola, cello, flute, clarinet and saxophone, as well as composition and improvisation..
+This special opportunity is open to students of piano, violin, viola, cello, bass, flute, clarinet and saxophone, as well as composition and improvisation..

 The 2017 camp at Concordia College in Moorhead, Minnesota, was another success!

 Loosely translated, “Soiva” means “sounding forth” or “ringing.”